SocraticKG: Knowledge Graph Construction via QA-Driven Fact Extraction: Introduction

 To address this limitation, we draw inspiration from how humans naturally process and organize information from text.
 Rather than attempting to extract structured knowledge in a single step, human comprehension is fundamentally interrogative: readers construct understanding by progressively clarifying salient concepts through active inquiry \citep{graesser1994question, ambrose2010learning}.
 This process of interrogative learning serves as a natural scaffold for organizing complex information.
 Question-Answering (QA), in particular, facilitates focused attention and explicit articulation of relationships that might otherwise remain implicit in direct extraction \citep{wu2020corefqa}.

-Building on this insight, we propose SocraticKG (SoKG), a method that treating QA not merely as a retrieval mechanism, but as a structured intermediate representation that systematically unfolds document-level semantics prior to graph construction \citep{fitzgerald2018large, cohen2023qa}.
+Building on this insight, we propose SocraticKG (SoKG), a method that treats QA not merely as a retrieval mechanism, but as a structured intermediate representation that systematically unfolds document-level semantics prior to graph construction \citep{fitzgerald2018large, cohen2023qa}.
 SoKG employs a structured interrogative framework based on the 5W1H framework (\textit{who}, \textit{what}, \textit{when}, \textit{where}, \textit{why}, and \textit{how}) to generate document-grounded QA pairs that capture key concepts, relationships, and contextual dependencies.
 This QA-mediated expansion articulates implicit connections and contextual nuances in explicit natural language format.
 The resulting intermediate representation facilitates more consistent and complete triple extraction by providing well-defined semantic units rather than requiring simultaneous resolution of semantics and structure.
 These extracted triples are then unified through a canonicalization process \citep{mo2025kggen} that resolves surface-form variations and consolidates the graph into a coherent structure.

-We evaluate our proposed method on the MINE (Measure of Information in Nodes and Edges) benchmark \citep{mo2025kggen}, a recently proposed benchmark designed to measure factual recoverability from automatically constructed knowledge graphs.
-Our results demonstrate that SocraticKG consistently outperforms state-of-the-art counterparts across multiple LLM backbones, achieving superior factual retention while producing more densely connected and less fragmented graphs.
-By reconciling factual coverage with structural coherence, SoKG provides a scalable approach for high-fidelity KG construction and more reliable structured reasoning.
+We evaluate our proposed method on the MINE (Measure of Information in Nodes and Edges) benchmark \citep{mo2025kggen} and HotpotQA~\citep{yang2018hotpotqa} as a downstream multi-hop reasoning task.
+Our results demonstrate that SocraticKG consistently outperforms state-of-the-art counterparts across multiple LLM backbones, achieving superior factual retention while producing more densely connected and less fragmented graphs, yielding further gains on complex multi-hop reasoning.\footnote{Our code is publicly available at \url{https://github.com/LABA-SNU/SocraticKG}.}

 In summary, we make the following contributions in this work: \begin{itemize} \item We propose SocraticKG, a QA-mediated method for knowledge graph construction that formalizes question-answering as a semantic scaffold for unfolding document narratives and explicitly articulating implicit connections prior to structural extraction. \item We introduce 5W1H-guided QA expansion as a systematic approach for surfacing latent dependencies typically overlooked in direct extraction, thereby improving factual coverage while reducing implicit reasoning errors. \item We demonstrate that our approach mitigates structural fragmentation and information loss, achieving superior factual retention and recoverability across various LLMs. \end{itemize}